WeAllJS/wealljs.github.io/enforcement.md

 the best approach to resolving these conflicts in a kind and positive way, as much as possible.
 It is paired with the community's [Code of Conduct](/code-of-conduct).
-It is a living document, informed by new problems, new conflicts, and always strives to help make the We All JS community successful while including the voices of those who are too often not heard.
+It is a living document, informed by new problems, new conflicts, and always strives to help make the WeAllJS community successful while including the voices of those who are too often not heard.

 ## Guiding Principles